Singapore Company Registration in 2023: Complete Guide

 Business Writer

-So, you want to set up a company in Singapore.
-Good move!
+So, you want to register a company in Singapore.
+Smart thinking!
 The World Bank has listed Singapore as one of the most business-friendly countries for many years now.

-But while Singapore does indeed boast a welcoming climate for business, the country’s authorities follow procedure strictly.
+But while Singapore boasts a welcoming business climate, the country's authorities strictly follow procedure.
 Company registration in Singapore is no different.
-To get set up, you will need to complete a few essential (and compulsory) steps.
+You must complete a few essential (and compulsory) steps to get set up.

 The Step-by-Step Guide on How To Set Up a Company in Singapore

-Singapore is a fantastic place to start a business — but opening a company can be tricky.
+Singapore is a fantastic place to incorporate a company — but starting a business can be tricky.
 There's a strict process and a lot of paperwork involved.

-When you’re setting up your company, you need to choose the type of company structure that best suits you.
+When setting up your company, you need to choose the type of company structure that best suits your needs.
 There are many different types, each with its own benefits.
-But you need to consider it carefully, as this is how your business is governed.
+But you must consider it carefully, as it will dictate how your business is governed.

 The ACRA will also need this information before you can register your company.

 A private limited company (Pte Ltd) is the most common type of company to open in Singapore.
-It's also the most scalable and flexible too.
+It's also the most scalable and flexible.

-A Pte Ltd company has less than 50 shareholders, and its shares are not accessible to the public.
+A Pte Ltd company has less than 50 shareholders, and its shares are inaccessible to the public.
 Shareholders can be individuals, companies, or a mixture of both.

-This type of business is one of the most straightforward to register.
-But it carries the most risk, as its owners are personally liable for the company.
-This is because, legally, the owner and business are seen as one entity.
+This type of company is straightforward to register.
+But it carries the most risk, as its owners are personally liable for the company's constitution.
+This is because the owner and business are legally seen as one entity.

 The owner's personal assets are not protected from the company's liabilities.
 This means if your business cannot pay its debts, creditors can go after your personal and business assets.